rongkangw/tp/docs/DeveloperGuide.md

         Use case ends

-**UC10: Assigning a member to an event with an event role**

-**Preconditions**

-* The member and event must exist
-* The member must not have been already assigned to the event
-* The event role must exist under the event
+* 1d.
+Event role is specified in user request and event role exists under the event

-**Guarantees**

-* The member will be added to the event’s roster.
-* The event role will be added to the member’s event roles list.

-**MSS**

-1. User requests to assign a member to an event with an event role specified
-2. System displays success message
+    * 1d1.
+System displays success message
-3. System displays event’s roster with the assigned member, with the event role added to the member Use case ends
+    * 1d2.
+System displays event’s roster with the assigned member, with the event role added to the member

-**Extensions**

-* 1a.
-Missing required parameters in command (e.g. member)

-    * 1a1.
-System informs user of missing fields

         Use case ends

-* 1b.
-Invalid parameters within command (e.g. blank or non-alphanumeric characters)
+* 1e.
+Event role is specified in user request but event role does not exist under the event

-    * 1b1.
-System informs user of invalid parameters
+    * 1e1.
+System informs user that the event role does not exist under the event

         Use case ends

-* 1c.
-Member is already assigned to the event

-    * 1c1.
-System informs user that the member is already assigned to the event

-        Use case ends

-**UC11: Unassigning a member from an event**
+**UC10: Unassigning a member from an event**

 **Preconditions**